rust-lang/rfcs/text/0000-target-tier-policy.md

 - Tier 2 targets must support building on the existing CI infrastructure.
 In particular, new tier 2 targets must support cross-compiling, and must not require using the target as the host for builds.
+- In addition to the legal requirements for all targets (specified in the tier 3 requirements), because a tier 2 target typically involves the Rust project building and supplying various compiled binaries, incorporating the target and redistributing any resulting compiled binaries (e.g. built libraries, host tools if any) must not impose any onerous license requirements on any members of the Rust project, including infrastructure team members and those operating CI systems.
+This is a subjective requirement, to be evaluated by the approving teams.
+  - As an exception to this, if the target's primary purpose is to build components for a Free and Open Source Software (FOSS) project licensed under "copyleft" terms (terms which require licensing other code under the compatible FOSS terms), such as kernel modules or plugins, then the standard libraries for the target may potentially be subject to copyleft terms, as long as such terms are satisfied by Rust's existing practices of providing of full corresponding source code.
+Note that anything added to the Rust repository itself must still use Rust's standard license terms.
 - Tier 2 targets must not impose burden on the authors of pull requests, or other developers in the community, to ensure that tests pass for the target.
   In particular, do not post comments (automated or manual) on a PR that